taryncowart/oblique-strategies/README.md

 </br>

-The app is written in Vanilla JavaScript, using CSS, HTML5, and webpack.**
+The app is written in Vanilla JavaScript, using CSS, HTML5, and Webpack. **

 Eno and Schmidt's writings are stored in `data.js`, and selected at random.